lehaSVV2009/aws-training/other/README.md

 * 0.004 USD per month for GB
 * It is not fast
 * Price depends on chosen method (from 5 minutes to several days)

+## Elastic Transcode Service

+Service for video transcoding.

+When the video is uploaded, video format/coding is usually unknown.
+ETS allows to customize video params (codec/ratio/sizing/...) to be normally shown.

+It has integration with Simple Notification Service. e.g. `On Error Event -> use SNS topic`

+## Amazon MQ

+Managed message broker service for Apache ActiveMQ.
+(ActiveMQ in Cloud).